 Heading out?
-Traveling in style is easy with with our 2023 guide to the best packable travel hats for men.
+Traveling in style is easy with with our guide to the best packable travel hats for men of 2023.
 We men carefully choose our headwear to block the sun, cover up our unkempt hair, or to make a fashion statement on the road.
 That’s why we’ve compiled this list of versatile hats and caps from trusted industry leaders like Melin, Scala, adidas, and more.

 Grab any one of these slick toppers and you’ll turn heads all the way from Auckland to Zurich.

 I’ve done my best to cover all the bases here, with everything from baseball caps to bucket hats to Indiana Jones fedoras.
 And all of our top picks are crushable, packable, collapsible, or foldable and built to survive the abuse of travel.

 Just grab one of these out of your pack, pull it over your noggin, and transform into Brad Pitt in his signature newsboy cap or Heisenberg at a meth meetup.
 (OK, maybe not that last one.
 At least not around TSA.)

 So before you grab your passport and pack your bags, let’s get you outfitted with one of our top picks for 2023’s top-rated men’s travel hats.

 melin Trenches Icon Hydro